 6. Select the patch number and click ReadMe.

 The README page is displayed.
-It contains information about the patch set and how to apply the patches to your installation.
+It contains information about the patch and how to apply the patches to your installation.

-7. Use the unzip utility provided with the software to uncompress the Oracle patch updates that you downloaded from My Oracle Support.
-The unzip utility is located in the \$ORACLE_HOME/bin directory.
+7. Uncompress the Oracle patch updates that you downloaded from My Oracle Support.